-The Measure BB Funds have been accounted for in a special revenue fund and two capital project funds, which are governmental fund types and are included in the City's basic financial statements as nonmajor governmental funds.
-Special revenue funds are used to account for proceeds of specific revenues (other than for capital projects) that are legally restricted to be expended for specified purposes (specifically, the paratransit program).
-Capital projects funds are used to account for financial resources (e.g., sales tax, grants, and investment income) that are restricted, committed, or assigned to expenditures for capital outlays and activities.
+The Measure F Fund is accounted for in a capital projects fund, which is a type of governmental fund, and is included in the City's basic financial statements in the ACTC & MTC Measure B, BB & F, Grants, Streets, Bike & Pedestrian major governmental fund.
+The capital projects fund is used to account for financial resources (e.g., VRF revenue and investment income) that are restricted, committed, or assigned to expenditures for capital outlays and activities.